Maggie Atkinson

 Margaret Elizabeth Atkinson (born 16 September 1956) is an English educator and the former Children's Commissioner for England.
 After a career in teaching, she moved into public service administration, initially in education, but later in Children Services.
 Her appointment and tenure as Children's Commissioner was notable for a series of controversies.

 Early life and education

 Atkinson was born in Barnsley, West Riding of Yorkshire (now South Yorkshire).
 Educated at Pope Pius X RC High School, Rotherham, and Mexborough Sixth Form College, she graduated from Newnham College, Cambridge in 1978.
 She received her teaching qualifications at Sheffield University in English, history and drama.

+She was awarded a Doctor of Education degree by Keele University in 2008 and an Honorary Doctor of Civil Letters degree from Northumbria University in 2010.

+Career

 Education

 She spent 10 years teaching in two different schools, becoming Head of English at Birkdale High School in Dewsbury.
 She became a National Curriculum regional co-ordinator in Yorkshire, before taking a variety of curriculum and children's services roles in local authorities across England.

-She was awarded a Doctors in Education at Keele University in 2008 and an Honorary Doctorate of Civil Letters at Northumbria University in 2010.